litarusso/Pewlett-Hackard-Analysis/README.md

 - Define retiring employees by their ages and group them by their titles.
 - Find out create  the most recent title of each employee
-- Separated employees who have already left the company
+- Separate employees who have already left the company
 - Find out the employees eligible for the mentorship program.
 To be able to assign eligible mentors to the new employees.

 ### Created New Data From 6 csv Files Of HR Department.

 - The csv files we had were [docs/departments.csv], [employees.csv], [dept_emp.csv], [dept_manager], [salaries], [titles].
 They were csv files converted from Excel.
 - I prepared six more files to be able to prepare this analysis.
-I used the old data titles by using SQL and prepared the new ones.
+I used the old data titles by using SQL, and prepared the new ones.
 Those new files are [current_emp.csv], [mentorship_eligibility.csv], [retirement_info.csv], [retirement_titles.csv], [retiring_titles.csv], [unique_titles.csv].
 - This project is based on those twelve files.

 ## Results